Pages Tagged With: "contest"

 For Earth Day, 2021, the Delaware Department of Natural Resources and Environmental Control is launching a video contest to educate and engage youth about the importance of environmental protection and inspire them to be part of the solution to address climate change.

 The DNREC Division of Fish and Wildlife holds annual fishing and hunting photography contests to help celebrate Delaware’s traditions of fishing, hunting and outdoor recreation.

 Delaware’s Freshwater Trout Program is a self-supporting fishery supported, in part, by funds derived from the state’s trout stamp program.
 Anglers fishing for trout have been required to purchase a trout stamp since 1955.
-Today, fees paid by anglers for trout stamps provide the Division with an average of $35,000 annually to purchase trout from
+Today, fees paid by anglers for trout stamps provide the Division with an average of $50,000 annually to purchase trout from

 You’ve helped us design signs that will help beach-goers remember to stay off the dunes.Thank You!
 Delaware’s Atlantic Ocean and Delaware Bay Coastal Dunes are vital in our defense against coastal storms.
 Dunes are also important natural habitats for plants and animals.
-If dunes are going to be strong enough
+If dunes are going to be strong

-Join the Division of Fish & Wildlife in celebrating Delaware’s fishing and hunting traditions by submitting your own fishing and hunting photographs for these annual contests.
+Join the Division of Fish and Wildlife in celebrating Delaware’s fishing and hunting traditions by submitting your own fishing and hunting photographs for these annual contests.
 The contests are open to all Delaware residents of any age.

 The Delaware Waterfowl Stamp Program helps raise funds for waterfowl conservation.
 Hunters and stamp collectors buy stamps and prints.
 The money raised is used to restore and improve wetland habitat vital for migratory waterfowl.
-The Division of Fish & Wildlife began the program in 1980, in partnership with Delaware Ducks Unlimited.
+The Division of Fish and Wildlife began the program in 1980, in partnership with Delaware Ducks Unlimited.
 The program has generated